 Ned is a native Midwesterner (Wisconsin and Michigan) and a veteran of Jewish camps in Wisconsin.
 He is a graduate of the University of Michigan, with a B.A. in both History and Jewish Studies.
 He received an MBA from New York University and studied overseas at The Hebrew University in Jerusalem during his junior year and in Paris and London during his second year of graduate business school.
 He speaks both Hebrew and French.

 Ned moved to the Philadelphia area from Detroit in 1980 and met Karen in 1981.
 They married in 1982 and have two sons, Joe and Ben.
 Joe graduated from Cornell in 2010 and works in the Philadelphia area.
-Ben graduated from Penn in May 2013 and is working in the Washington, D.C. area.
-Karen is a professional grant writer and has been a synagogue religious school teacher for over 20 years.
+Ben graduated from Penn in May 2013 and is living and working in Center City.
+Karen is a professional grant writer and has been a synagogue religious school teacher for over 25 years.
 She and Ned have lived in Lafayette Hill since 1985.
 While they have become “empty-nesters,” they will continue to have the company of Chase, their wonderful bichon frisé, and their two cats, Oliver and Charlie.
+Joe and his wife, Steph, are now parents to Jordan Jacob, Karen and Ned's first grandchild.

 Ned has worked in a number of positions in the Jewish community since 1988 and is enjoying working in the office at Beth David.
 During the summer Ned plays softball in the synagogue league on the other side of the Schuylkill River and an occasional game of tennis.